Extended working life and its interaction with health, wellbeing and quality of life: a multi-country initiative (THRIVE)

 Life expectancy is increasing in Europe and Canada.
 Yet increases in life expectancy are not experienced equally.
-Less skilled workers, for example, have a shorter life expectancy, earlier onset of chronic illness and disability, and a great likelihood of suffering multi-morbidities as they get older.
-Therefore, policy-makers in Europe and Canada face the dual challenge of extending health, quality of life and wellbeing into old age for all groups, while fining more effective and equitable ways of ensuring that all older people are treated fairly in strategies and policies intended to extend working life.
-This project brings together four counties –Canada, Denmark, Sweden and United Kingdom – who are addressing similar policy problems understanding of the different ways in which health inequalities affect the opportunity to work later in life, and our understanding of the extended-working-life strategies and policies that take health inequaliti4s into consideration.
+Less skilled workers, for example, have a shorter life expectancy, an earlier onset of chronic illness and disability, and a greater likelihood of suffering multi-morbidities as they get older.
+Therefore, policy-makers in Europe and Canada face the dual challenge of extending health, quality of life and wellbeing into old age for all groups, while finding more effective and equitable ways of ensuring that all older people are treated fairly in strategies and policies intended to extend working life.

 Objectives of the study

 - To examine how the pattern of different physical and mental health conditions vary over the working life by socioeconomic status and gender in different countries

 - To determine the employment consequences of these changing patterns of morbidity and co-morbidity

 - To find policy approaches in the study countries that extend the working lives of people with chronic illness